Nursing Home Abuse Lawyers

-In this country, there are nearly 16,000 nursing homes operating at any given time.
+According to the Centers for Disease Control and Prevention, there are nearly 16,000 nursing homes operating at any given time.
 These facilities house nearly 3 million Americans.
 Each year, there are around 35,000 cases involving nursing home abuse and neglect.
-This abuse and neglect usually causes a senior citizen to be injured and, in some cases, can lead to death.
-If a nursing home is understaffed or the workers have not received adequate training on how to properly take care of the individuals in their care, accidents are bound to happen.
-Many of the nursing homes where this abuse and neglect takes place advertise they offer top-notch care, but in fact provide minimal supervision and care for their residents.
+This abuse and neglect usually cause the nursing home resident to suffer from injury and, in some cases, can lead to death.
+Many of the nursing homes where this abuse and neglect takes place advertise they offer top-notch care, but in fact, provide minimal supervision and care for their residents.

-While there are a number of government regulations dictating the type of care residents in these facilities should receive, this abuse and neglect are still quite common.
+While there are many government regulations dictating the type of care residents in these facilities should receive, this abuse and neglect are still quite common.
 The Phoenix nursing home abuse lawyers at Miller Kory Rowe LLP believe the only way to shine a light on cases of nursing home abuse and neglect is through aggressive litigation.

 When Can a Nursing Home Be Held Liable for Abuse and Neglect

-– If the employees of a nursing home have not been properly trained to deal with disabled or unruly seniors, they may inadvertently injure a resident.
-If your loved one has been injured due to inadequate or improper training, call the Phoenix nursing home abuse lawyers at Miller Kory Rowe LLP for help.
-Our team will be able to listen to the details of your nursing home abuse or neglect case and let you know if you need to pursue it.
+- Inadequate or Improper Training.
+If the employees of a nursing home have not been properly trained to deal with disabled seniors, they may inadvertently injure a resident.
+If your loved suffered an injury due to inadequate or improper training, call a Phoenix nursing home abuse lawyer at Miller Kory Rowe LLP for help.
+Our team will be able to listen to the details of your potential nursing home abuse or neglect case and help you understand your best legal options.

-- Over 30% of all nursing homes in America have experienced some form of abuse or neglect.
+- Over 30% of U.S. nursing homes have experienced some form of abuse or neglect.

-- 90% of all of elderly abusers are someone the person knows like a staff member or another resident.
+- 90% of all elder abuse perpetrators are someone the person knows like a staff member or another resident.

 - Each year, over 5,000 deaths are attributed to nursing home abuse or neglect.